F A Q s on my Newborn Photography

 – Editing – each image will be touched individually to make the basic adjustment of enhancing the colours, the contrast, or any other necessary fine-tuning to ensure the optimal quality for your photos.
 Baby’s skin will be retouched of red skin, jaundice, smoothing etc (I will edit out small blemishes but if your baby has severe eczema this will be done on your chosen 4 photographs by my editing company but additional choices will be more).
 However, any additional retouching of the babies skin or other family members will be charged at £10 per image

-– A password-protected online gallery – you will receive a password protected gallery after your private viewing back at my studio once your photos are ready.
+– A private in person viewing – you will be invited for a private viewing back at my studio once your photos are ready.
 You’ll select your digital file choices from what you receive and take your matching print choices away with you same day as the viewing.
-You can also choose if you would like to purchase any additional digital files at £15 each and prints starting at £6.00 depending on size.
+You can also choose if you would like to purchase any additional digital files with the matching 7”x5” print at £25 each and prints starting at £6.00 depending on size.

 For further details on each of my packages, please refer to my pricing section.